 Join us Wednesday nights in Pioneer Park (corner of West Saanich Rd and Clarke Rd) from 6:30-8:30.
 There's parking at the library, or you can walk or bike to the park.
 Bring a blanket or lawn chair and a picnic dinner, or buy dinner from one of our vendors.
 We sell 50/50 tickets each week to help us cover our costs, so remember to bring your $5!

 Last year, we added an extra small evening concert.
-It was such a success, we are adding three extra shows at the Brentwood Bay Village Empourium this summer , all on a Thursday evening.
+It was such a success, we plan to add extra shows at the Brentwood Bay Village Empourium this coming summer as well, all on a Thursday evening.
 This gives us the opportunity to present workshops and smaller intimate concerts featuring touring BC musicians.